 We hope that our Israel Ride community across the globe is in good health and spirits.
-In recognition of the impact of COVID-19 and current recommendations, we want you to know what we’re doing in regards to the 2020 Israel Ride.
+In recognition of the impact of COVID-19 and current recommendations, it is with much sadness we share that the 2020 Israel Ride is being postponed to 2021 and merged with our 2021 Ride scheduled for October 19 – 26, 2021.

 The Israel Ride was founded as a show of solidarity and support.
 Building on this mission, we hope that our virtual opportunities to gather, learn, and share provides solidarity and support to our Israel Ride community.
 If you or a loved one has been affected by COVID-19, please contact us.
 We’d love to reach out with our support, and connect you with alum from your Israel Ride year.
 As we continue to be mindful about how we can best support our community, we are planning ahead, and looking forward to future rides.